 Leavy is already an award-winning sports writer.
 She has written biographies of baseball icons Mickey Mantle and Sandy Koufax.
-But will non-sports-experts still enjoy this new biography for 2019?
+But will non-sports-experts still enjoy this new biography?

 Speaking as one who personally prefers reading to watching athletic competitions and has always actively avoided any games with round objects, Leavy is an invaluable guide through the world of America’s greatest pastime.
 I think there is enough baseball for the hard-core aficionados, but this is biography as cultural history.
 Again, the themes of celebrity develop through Ruth’s slightly creepy agent, but it’s also about a boy with a talent, basically an orphan who went on to great success.
 In many ways, this is a classic rags to riches story, albeit one with an able assist from a canny agent who came from advertising and was comfortable pitching products.

 “Isn’t God supposed to be dead?
 Or is it poetry?”